imaitland/ralle/_pages/about.md

 ---
 ![ralle flyer](images/ralle_flyer.png)

 We are a movement of staff at Johns Hopkins University organizing a union in order to win improvements in our working conditions and demand dignity, respect, and a contract.
-In labs and offices across the university, staff workers at JHU make the research being done here some of the best in the world.
+In labs and offices across the university, staff workers are an essential part of the world-class research happening at JHU.

 We are affiliated with United Electrical, Radio, and Machine Workers (UE).
-We share their belief that unions are for everyone, and that a member-led and organized union is the best way to achieve wins for workers.
+We share their belief that unions are for everyone and that a member-led and organized union is the best way to achieve wins for workers.

 Why should we unionize?
 ======